-Owen Loft, owner of Grade Media Group, manages close to $1 million per month in ad spend.
+Owen Loft, co-owner of Socium Media, manages close to $1 million per month in ad spend.
 Here’s how he does it.

 And if you want to see the video: